1. HOME

 Joints

-This section mainly performs prosthetic replacement arthroplasty for patients with hip osteoarthritis, knee osteoarthritis, femur head necrosis, rheumatic arthritis and so on.
-In recent years, we perform a prosthetic replacement arthroplasty not only for elderly people but also for young people, as the durability of prosthesis has become longer than previously due to the improvement of implant technology.
+We primarily perform joint replacement surgeries for conditions such as hip osteoarthritis, knee osteoarthritis, femur head necrosis, rheumatic arthritis and so on.
+In recent years, we perform joint replacement surgeries not only for elderly but also for younger patients, as the durability of artificial joints has become longer than previously due to the improvement of implant technology.

 (2) Policy